About the Center

 How do you help people develop courageous wholeness?

+Over the course of decades, we’ve developed a powerful, proven and effective approach to developing these kinds of leaders.
 Our approach is grounded in two key concepts: The Dual Journey, and The Flame leadership development model.

 The Dual Journey is the belief that the processes of inner change and outer change are too interconnected to seperate.